craft-snippets/Craft-image-toolbox/docs/Picture.md

 We also added the third param to the `pictureMultiple()` method - `commonTransformSettings`.
 These are transform settings that will be applied to all variants.
 This parameter is optional and can be used to avoid repeating specific settings for each variants.
 They can be stored in the single array instead.

 Here's the generated HTML.
-While we defined two variants, this `<picture>` has four sources, because each variants will have both webp and regualr format `<source>`.
+While we defined two variants, this `<picture>` has four sources, because each variants will have both webp and regular format `<source>`.

 ```html
 <picture>